FIXTradingCommunity/fixs-specification/v1-1-RC2/fixs.md

 ## Protocol version

-***In line with the widely accepted deprecation of TLS and SSL versions prior to 1.2, FIX requires the use of TLS 1.2 or TLS1.3 only.
+***In line with the widely accepted deprecation of TLS and SSL versions prior to but not including 1.2, FIX requires the use of TLS 1.2 or TLS1.3 only.
 Support for prior versions should be limited to transitional phases only.***

 ## Protocol features

 ### In general

-***Session caching -- Session caching behavior changed between TLC1.2 and TLS1.3.
+***Session caching -- Session caching behavior changed between TLS1.2 and TLS1.3.
 TLS1.3 has a higher overhead for resumption and given that TLS1.3 has a reduced overhead for full-handshake session establishment.
 Users are advised to consider what is best for their deployment.***

 ***TLS1.2 -- Session caching recommended***